THE LIZZY TRILOGY

 “It is the character of Lizzy and her world, represented in Bateman’s almost sociological attention to details of slang, dress, lower-class lifestyles and despair, that makes the book memorable.
 The naturalistic argument – that there is no escape from one’s past and one’s environment – is absolutely unsparing.” – Good Reports, Canada’s Premier Independent Book Site

-Continuing the dark story of Lizzy and her obsessive nemesis Oliver, Savour was published by Anvil Press in Oct 2014, and will subsequently be translated in the Netherlands and France.
+Continuing the dark story of Lizzy and her obsessive nemesis Oliver, Savour was published by Anvil Press in Oct 2014.
 Savour retains the dark threads of sociopathic depravity that ran through Nondescript Rambunctious – once again tempered with a tender ray of humanity.
 Lizzy is streetwise yet fragile, and her desperate journey is both uplifting and heartbreaking.

 Lizzy lives in the shadier part of London, far from her hometown in Scotland.
 In the three years since she fled, following the disappearance of her mother, she has escaped her prison of drugs and crime, only to live in constant fear of being found by dark figures from her past.
 She is unaware, however, that the predacious Oliver watches over her from the shadows.
 She belongs to him now, as he battles with his need to protect her – and the burning desire to take her soul.